doctrine/doctrine1-documentation/source/en/manual/behaviors.rst

     was automatically created.

-Because the ``Searchable`` behavior is such a large topic, we have more information on this that can be found in the `doc:`searching` chapter.
+Because the ``Searchable`` behavior is such a large topic, we have more information on this that can be found in the :doc:`searching` chapter.

+.. _behaviors-core-behaviors-geographical:

 ------------
 Geographical